flutter/flutter/engine/src/flutter/ci/builders/README.md

 default is empty which means no interpreter will be used to run the script and it is assumed the script is already an executable with the right permissions to run in the target platform.
+* **test_timeout_secs** - the timeout in seconds for the step running the test.
+This value overrides the default 1 hour timeout.
+When debugging, or if a third-party program is known to misbehave, it is recommended to add timeouts to allow LUCI services to collect logs.
 * **name** - the name of the step running the script.
 * **parameters** - flags or parameters passed to the script.
 Parameters accept magic environment variables(placeholders replaced before executing